Varadkar hopes to lift 'almost all' Covid restrictions by March 31

 Tánaiste Leo Varadkar is seeking a deadline of March 31 to remove “almost all” of the remaining Covid-19 restrictions.

-He told a meeting of the Fine Gael parliamentary party yesterday (January 18) that the low level of hospital admissions, ICU admissions and deaths has given “a strong degree of confidence that we can ease restrictions quickly over the next few weeks”.
+He told a meeting of the Fine Gael parliamentary party on Tuesday that the low level of hospital admissions, ICU admissions and deaths has given “a strong degree of confidence that we can ease restrictions quickly over the next few weeks”.

 He caveated his remarks to TDs and Senators by saying “we cannot promise anything yet”, party sources said.